 Carryover is an entitlement based mechanism to allow unused water to be carried over for use in the following water year.
 It can help in long term water security by providing added flexibility and assist water planning for the next water year by mitigate price volatility in the new season.
 It can be made up of unused water allocations along with purchased temporary water.
 Rules are determined by the type of water entitlement you hold.
-To find out more about Carryover, read the Learn more about Carryover section.
+To find out more about Carryover, read the Learn more about carryover section below.

 Learn more about carryover and what it means